brokenphilip/HL1_Teamplay_Emporium/README.md

-# HL1_Teamplay_Emporium
+# Half-Life 1 Teamplay Emporium
-Half-Life 1 Teamplay enhancing plugin collection
+This repository contains an assorted collection of AMX Mod X plugins for Half-Life 1 which enhance the Teamplay experience.